-55233S1/55233S2 IB French SL

-Prerequisite: French I, II, III and IV
+IB French SL Semester(s): 2 Prerequisite: French I, II, III and IV Grade Level(s): 11, 12

 IB French SL develops language skills through a wide range of authentic materials that are chosen from throughout the French-speaking world to develop students' mastery of the language and understanding of French-speaking cultures.
 Since the entire course is conducted in the target language, students are provided with maximum exposure to French and learn to use it actively.
 The course is also organized around relevant and engaging topics, namely, communication and media, global issues, social relationships, customs and traditions, and cultural diversity.